btnet/WillMcAfeeEatHisOwnDick/README.md

 # WillMcAfeeEatHisOwnDick
-A website to track if McAfee is going to be eating his own dick on live TV if Bitcoin price is not over $500k in 3 years.
+A website to track if McAfee is going to be eating his own dick on live TV if Bitcoin price is not over $500k (now $1million) in 3 years.

 # Genesis
 3:02 PM - 17 Jul 2017 [@officialmcafee](https://twitter.com/officialmcafee/status/887024683379544065) tweeted the following: